-The GNSS observation data from the EPN are routinely analysed by two different types of Analysis Centers:
+The GNSS observation data from the EPN are routinely analysed by two different types of Analysis Centres:

 EPN Analysis Centres (Only Post-processing)

 In order to optimize the routine EPN data processing, the principle of distributed processing is used.
 In this approach the EPN is divided in well-defined subnetworks which are separately processed by different EPN Analysis Centres (ACs) following the rules and guidelines set up by the International GNSS Service and supplemented by the EUREF Technical Working Group.
 The AC routinely estimate daily and weekly station positions and station zenith tropospheric path delays for a part of the EPN stations.

 We distinguish between:

 - Rapid products: available with a latency of 1 day and computed using rapid orbits/clocks provided by the IGS or one of its Analysis Centres.

 - Final products: available with a latency of 2-3 weeks and computed using final orbits/clocks provided by the IGS or one of its Analysis Centres.

 The ACs provide mandatory the following products:

 - Final free-network position estimates (SINEX format): daily and weekly (availability).